oliviawestmacottssw/SSW.Rules.Content/rules/appointments---do-you-send-outlook-calendar-appointments-when-appropriate/rule.md

 ---

-If you wish to organize a meeting that involves some of your colleagues and a client, instead of sending an email, send an appointment.
+​​​If you wish to organize a meeting that involves some of your colleagues and a client, instead of sending an email, send an appointment.
 Sending appointments is convenient because all the user has to do is click 'accept' and it is in their calendar.

 ![ Use Outlook appointments to easily synchronise your calendar with your client's](OutlookAppointment.gif)